GoodGuyGregory/Rush_Hour/README.md

-## BugRush Homework
+## BugRush Project

 Greg Witt

-This homework is intended to build a State Space Search implementation of a smaller scale version of the popular game RushHour.
+This project is intended to build a State Space Search implementation of a smaller scale version of the popular game RushHour.

 This popular game requires users to solve the puzzle by moving blocking cars out of the way of a specific car among a grid